edicsonabel/dotfiles/.config/powershell/README.md

 ```

 ## Install Nerd Fonts
-We go to [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts), open the release of fonts and only download the one that says `Hack.zip`
+We go to [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/releases), and download the font that you like the most, in my case I will choose `CascadiaCode.zip` which has the name `CaskaydiaCove Nerd Font`

+> Note: If you choose another font, remember to change it in the terminal settings below or use the UI to find your font

 ## PowerShell config
 We open the windows terminal settings and look for the option **Open JSON file** and add the following settings